code-423n4/code423n4.com/content/judging-criteria.md

 # 1. Submission Review Process
 C4 strives to ensure a deliberate and transparent process for reviewing and judging submissions.

 At the end of a given contest period, all reports will be reviewed and categorized based on criteria.
-Pending sponsor review, final reports will be added to the appropriate [contests](contests/README.md) directory within this repository.
+Pending sponsor review, final reports will be shared publicly.
 Results will then be shared on the C4 Discord and winners will be announced on the [C4 Twitter](https://twitter.com/code423n4).

 > Reports are also judged based on grammar, conciseness, and formatting.